 - a.
 9% (volume cap) LIHTC: - i.
-New Construction maximum developer fee of 10% of the total development costs or \$2,500,000 (whichever is less) - ii.
-Acquisition/Rehabilitation maximum developer fee of 5% of the acquisition costs and 15% of the rehabilitation costs or \$2,500,000 (whichever is less) - b.
+New Construction maximum developer fee of 15% of the total development costs (excluding developer fee) or \$3,750,000 (whichever is less). - ii.
+Acquisition/Rehabilitation maximum developer fee of 10% of the acquisition costs and 15% of the rehabilitation costs (excluding developer fee) or \$3,750,000 (whichever is less). - b.
 4% (non-volume cap) LIHTC: - i.
-New Construction maximum developer fee of 12% or \$5,000,000 (whichever is less) - ii.
-Acquisition/Rehabilitation maximum developer fee of 5% of the acquisition costs and 15% of the rehabilitation costs or \$5,000,000 (whichever is less)
+Maximum developer fee of 15% of the total development costs (excluding developer fee) if the applicant waives its right to a qualified contract. - ii.
+Maximum developer fee of 5% of the total development costs (excluding developer fee) or \$250,000 (whichever is less) if the applicant does not waive its right to a qualified contract.

-11. Minimum Threshold Score:
+11. Minimum Affordability Period: